 their athletes, people tend to be all over the map.

-But if you follow these three fundamentals you’ll
+But if you follow these three simple ideas, you’ll

 make your life a whole lot easier and your athletes

 Some people take this to the extreme, i.e., they

 don’t actually create a program.

 If you don’t at least outline your training goals

 for the entire season before the season starts,

 you’re not really creating a training program,

 If you only focus on ‘sport specific’ drills and